{{ summaryTitle }}

 source text or TXT/CSV file

--> split lines; split comma/semicolon entries when no pipe is present
+-> split by lines; split comma and semicolon entries when no pipe is present

 -> read optional word | sentence frame | teacher note parts

--> collapse spaces, normalize curly apostrophes, remove non-word characters
+-> collapse spaces, normalize curly apostrophes, and remove unsupported characters

--> lowercase the stored word and keep a display version for the sheet
+-> keep a lowercase stored word and a display version for the selected case

 -> reject empty rows, unsupported single-word patterns, and duplicates